Gabrielle Solis: Season 2

 With Carlos now in jail and a child on the way, Gabrielle alienates John and attempts to salvage her marriage.
 Gabrielle and Carlos continue sparring until she apologizes for the affair wholeheartedly for the first time.
-Hoping to be granted a conjugal visit and eventually get Carlos released on parole, Gabrielle hires David Bradley (Adrian Pasdar), a womanizing lawyer who later professes his love to Gabrielle, to get Carlos' hate crime conviction overturned.
-Later, Caleb Applewhite (Page Kennedy), Betty Applewhite's (Alfre Woodard) allegedly violent and mentally ill son, breaks into Gabrielle's home and chases her.
+Gabrielle hires lawyer David Bradley (Adrian Pasdar).

+Later, Caleb Applewhite (Page Kennedy), Betty Applewhite's (Alfre Woodard) son, breaks into Gabrielle's home and chases her.
 She falls down the stairs, resulting in a miscarriage.
 Afterwards, Carlos is paroled thanks to the influence of a nun named Sister Mary Bernard (Melinda Page Hamilton).
-Gabrielle objects to Carlos' attempts to become a better and more spiritual man, as it threatens her lavish lifestyle, thus prompting Sister Mary to suggest Carlos annul his marriage to Gabrielle.
-Gabrielle intervenes when Carlos attempts to accompany Sister Mary on a charity trip to Botswana.
+Gabrielle objects to Carlos' attempts to become a better man and intervenes when Carlos attempts to accompany Sister Mary on a charity trip to Botswana.
 To rid herself of Sister Mary permanently, Gabrielle tells a priest at the church that Sister Mary and Carlos had an affair.
-Consequently, Sister Mary is transferred to Alaska.

 Gabrielle agrees to have a child with Carlos, but her miscarriage leads to complications, forcing them to consider adoption.
-They prepare to adopt the unborn baby of pole dancer Libby Collins (Nichole Hiltz).
-However, Libby's boyfriend, Frank Helm (Eddie McClintock), and his teenaged brother and the baby's father, Dale (Sam Horrigan), try to intervene.
-When the baby, Lily, is born, a judge grants Carlos and Gabrielle temporary custody; however, Libby ultimately decides to take Lily back and raise her with Frank.
-Meanwhile, Gabrielle learns that her maid, Xiao-Mei (Gwendoline Yeo), is in danger of being deported to China.
-Xiao-Mei agrees to be Gabrielle and Carlos' surrogate in order to stay in the country.
-As the pregnancy progresses, Gabrielle suspects that Carlos and Xiao-Mei are having an affair.
-When she catches them having sex, she kicks Carlos out of the house and informs Xiao-Mei that she is not allowed to leave until the baby is born.
+They prepare to adopt the unborn baby of Libby Collins (Nichole Hiltz).
+When the baby, Lily, is born, a judge grants Carlos and Gabrielle temporary custody; however, Libby ultimately decides to take Lily back and raise her with her boyfriend.
+After, their maid Xiao-Mei (Gwendoline Yeo) agrees to be Gabrielle and Carlos' surrogate in order to stay in the country.
+As the pregnancy progresses, Gabrielle discovers Carlos and Xiao-Mei are having an affair.
+She kicks Carlos out of the house and informs Xiao-Mei that she is not allowed to leave until the baby is born.